testvon/alecsatin.github.io/_posts/2017-08-03-jacobs-christian-faith-ch2-being-attributes-god.md

 ---
 date: 2017-08-03 08:39
 modified:
-title: "Chapter 2 - The Being And Attributes Of God - A Summary of the Christian Faith by Henry Eyster Jacobs"
+title: "The Being And Attributes Of God - Chapter 2 - A Summary of the Christian Faith by Henry Eyster Jacobs"
 header:
   teaser: /assets/images/category-biblical-orthodoxy.png
 categories: biblical-orthodoxy